habedi/omni-lpr/docs/README.md

 To call a specific tool, send a `POST` request to the `/api/v1/tools/{tool_name}/invoke` endpoint.
 The request body must be a JSON object matching the tool's `input_schema`.

-The tool can accept an image in two ways:
+The tool can accept an image in three ways:

 1. A Base64-encoded string in the `image_base64` field.
 2. A local file path or a URL in the `path` field.
+3. As a file upload (`multipart/form-data`).

 ###### Example: Calling `detect_and_recognize_plate`